3-pound boneless pork shoulder, trimmed of excess fat

 Tangy Red Cabbage, for serving (optional)

 6 crusty white rolls, split in half horizontally

 In a 5- to 6-quart slow cooker, stir together 1/2 cup ketchup, sugar, garlic, sage, oregano, 1 teaspoon coarse salt, and 1/2 teaspoon pepper.
 Cut pork in half lengthwise; add to slow cooker, turning to coat.
 Cover, and cook on low until meat is very tender and falling apart, about 8 hours (or on high for 6 hours).
-Meanwhile, prepare Tangy Red Cabbage, if desired (see below).
+Meanwhile, prepare Tangy Red Cabbage, if desired (see Cook's Note above).

 of the slow cooker.
 Add 1 cup water, and cover.
 Transfer to oven; cook until pork is tender, about 2 1/2 hours.
 Proceed to step 2.

 In a medium bowl, toss 1 1/2 cups shredded red cabbage with 2 tablespoons cider vinegar and a little coarse salt.
 Let stand until soft and bright in color, at least 30 minutes and up to overnight.